-As of this publication, Will had a hand in the production of 95 charted songs or albums, with almost half of them earning top 10 status on various charts, in multiple genre.
-Some highlights include; mastering Grammy nominated, and IBMA Bluegrass Hall of Fame member Bill Emerson’s (Bill Emerson & Sweet Dixie,) "The Touch of Time” which hit Roots Music Report’s Top 100 Bluegrass albums of 2012 at #5.
-Will had the honor of recording Gina Clowes' first solo project "True Colors," which hit the Billboard charts (#13 Bluegrass) in October 2017.
-In 2015 Will recorded, mixed, mastered, and co-produced the hit album “Heartstrings” by Trinity River Band which debuted multiple singles on the Bluegrass Today charts, including “How Blue” which soared to #2 and remained in the top 5 for five consecutive weeks.
+Will had a hand in the production of over 100 charted songs or albums, with almost half of them earning top 10 status on various charts, in multiple genre.
+Some highlights include; mastering Grammy nominated, and IBMA Bluegrass Hall of Fame member Bill Emerson’s (Bill Emerson & Sweet Dixie,) "The Touch of Time," Roots Music Report Top 100 Bluegrass albums of 2012 (#5.)
+Will recorded Gina Clowes' "True Colors," which hit #13 on Billboard's October 2017 Bluegrass chart.
+In 2015 Will recorded, mixed, mastered, and co-produced Trinity River Band's hit album "Heartstrings," which debuted multiple singles on the Bluegrass Today charts, including “How Blue” (#2,) which remained in the top 5 for five consecutive weeks.
 Will was privileged to work on Gregg Welty's most recent project, "Community," the largest collaborative bluegrass album ever made.
-"Community" consists of over 50 musicians recorded in 30 studios (including here,) which was one of the very first albums mixed and mastered by Will in the brand new Métier Mastering suite.
-Gregg's album was released on October 1st 2018 and (as of this publishing,) has hit a chart every week since its release.
-Its most notable climb was to #3 on Roots Music Report's top 50 Bluegrass Albums and it also hit four in the top 20 of the Bluegrass Today charts.
+"Community" was one of the very first albums mixed and mastered by Will in the Métier Mastering suite.
+"Community" charted every week for over a year.
+Its most notable climb was to #3 on Roots Music Report's top 50 Bluegrass Albums.
+"Community" also hit four top 20's on the Bluegrass Today charts.
 In January 2020 it earned the 17th best bluegrass album of 2019 according to Roots Music Report.
 Will also worked on songs or albums by; Terry Brown, Circa Blue, Kevin Davis & Ban Caribe, Nothin' Fancy, Davis Bradley, Echo Valley Bluegrass and Bud's Collective who's projects all climbed into the top 5 on various genre charts.

 Will has had the honor of working with many other notable artists in various capacities, such as; Don Reid, Shawn Lane, Marty Raybon, Tony Rice, Walter Hensley, Michael Cleveland, Gaven Largent, Marshall Wilborn, Patrick McAvinue, Clay Jones, Chris Luquette, Joltin' Jim McCoy, Mark Johnson, Emory Lester, Scythian, Robbie Limon, Robert Mabe, The Jakobs Ferry Stragglers and more, and is quickly gaining the reputation as a superb mastering and recording engineer, with artists requesting his services from all over North America.